1967 24 Hours of Daytona: Race

 After three hours the Chaparral spun and had to retire, allowing the No. 24 Ferrari of Mike Parkes and Ludovico Scarfiotti to take the lead.
 The other Chaparral of Bob Johnson and Bruce Jennings also had to abandon the race.
 Ford's cars suffered from many mechanical problems, such as defective seals and transaxles, and had to be brought in one by one for long pit stops or retirements.
 Ford's mechanics made more and more repairs, but eventually almost all of the manufacturer's cars had to retire.
 Gurney and Foyt had to have a transmission replaced and were still fifth, but six hours before the finish they also had to give up.
 The only Ford factory car that could still threaten Ferrari, the No. 1 of Bruce McLaren and Lucien Bianchi, had to significantly reduce its speed due to overheating.
 This entry eventually finished the race in seventh place, 73 laps behind the winner.

-With half an hour remaining until the finish, three Ferraris occupied the first three positions.
+With half an hour remaining until the finish, three Ferraris occupied the first three positions, each separated by several laps.
 They reduced their speed so that they could cross the finish line side by side.
 This was in response to Ford's photo finish at the 1966 24 Hours of Le Mans.
-Unlike in that race, where the two leading cars had completed the same distance and it was not initially clear who had won, the leading No. 23 Ferrari was three laps ahead of the second-placed No. 24 entry, while the NART-entered 412 P finished a further 26 laps behind in third.
+Unlike in that race, where the two leading Fords had completed the same number of laps, the leading No. 23 Ferrari was three laps ahead of the second-placed No. 24 entry, while the NART-entered 412 P finished a further 26 laps behind in third.
 The photo taken of this finish was kept in Enzo Ferrari's office for a long time.
-The first Ford, the private J. W. Automotive entry of Dick Thompson and Jacky Ickx, finished sixth, behind two Porsches.
+The first Ford, the private J. W. Automotive entry of Dick Thompson and Jacky Ickx, finished sixth, behind two Porsches with much smaller engines.
 The race is referred to as "Enzo's revenge" by various media outlets.
 Ferrari led for more than twenty hours during the entire race.